mdshahariarhafizofficial/mdshahariarhafizofficial/README.md

 ### 💫About Me

 Hello!
 I’m Md.
-Shahariar Hafiz, a dedicated MERN Stack Developer with a passion for building modern, scalable, and user-centric web applications.
+Shahariar Hafiz, a dedicated WordPress & Full-Stack Web Developer with a passion for building modern, scalable, and user-centric web applications.
 I believe in writing clean, maintainable code and creating digital experiences that truly make an impact.